shamil/graphout/README.md

 {
     // ouput module name, Graphaut will use "require" to load the module "output": "./logoutput",

+    // the calculation method of the values received from Graphite
+    // available methods: "avg", "min", "max"
+    // default: "avg"
+    "calculation": "avg"

     // "params" properties are dependant on the "output" module "params": {